 Interviewed for a piece in Boston Rock, Mike D shed some light on clearing the Dylan sample: “Seven hundred bucks, but he asked for two thousand dollars.
 I thought it was kind of fly that he asked for $2000.00, and I bartered Bob Dylan down.
 That’s my proudest sampling deal.”

-So What'Cha Want Another classic track and the second single off Check Your Head.
+Another classic track and the second single off Check Your Head.

 Y'all suckers write me checks and then they bounce So I reach into my pocket for the fresh amount See, I'm the long leaner Victor the Cleaner I'm the illest motherfucker from here to Gardena